Walmart+ Hidden Fees and Extra Costs in 2026

 If you keep placing small orders, choosing faster delivery, or assuming every item is covered the same way, the “free” part gets thinner fast.

-It works best when your orders naturally fit Walmart’s delivery and shipping rules.
-Once they do not, extra costs start showing up in small, easy-to-ignore ways.
+It works when your orders naturally fit Walmart’s delivery and shipping rules.
+Once they don’t, extra costs start showing up in small, easy-to-ignore ways.

 The extra costs that catch people off guard